SanSjo/skotrum-finalProject/README.md

-# skotrum-finalProject
+# Skötrumskartan - App

 This project is a app called Skötrumskartan that shows on a map where the nearest nursing room are in Stockholm, Göteborg and Malmö.
-When onPress on the marker it shows a callout with name of place, phonenumber and statusinfo if the place has skötrum or a note if they don't.
-On the Callout there is buttons to show more info, directions and a arrow icon to be able to share the place.
+When onPress on the marker it shows a callout with name of place, phone number and status info if the place has skötrum (nursery room) or a note if they don't.
+On the callout there is buttons to show more info, directions and a arrow icon to be able to share the place.

 There is bottom navigation that navigate to a CommentPage and to a Info page with more info about the app.